Eat & Drink

 Lock's Paddock

 The menu at Lock's Paddock is all about food that's meant to be shared.
 There's a definite Spanish and Italian influence when it comes to flavours, but don't expect typical tapas at this cosy restaurant on Watt Street.
-Think quality charcuterie, fresh seafood and cacio e pepe served in a cheese wheel.
+Think quality charcuterie, fresh seafood, and cacio e pepe served in a cheese wheel.

 Where: 16 Watt St, Newcastle

-Where: 2/2 Market St, Newcastle
+Where: 10 Union St, Newcastle West

 MEET